Reg Pollard (politician): State politics

 Pollard founded the Woodend branch of the Australian Labor Party.
 He was elected to the Victorian Legislative Assembly seat of Dalhousie in a 1924 by-election, and represented the seat of Bulla and Dalhousie from 1927 until his defeat in the 1932 election.
 He was assistant Minister of Agriculture from December 1929 to May 1932.
 He ran unsuccessfully for the federal seat of Gippsland at the 1934 election and the state seat of Castlemaine and Kyneton in 1935.

 Federal politics

-Pollard was elected to the Australian House of Representatives seat of Ballaarat at the 1937 election and held it until the 1949 election, when he was elected as the member for Lalor.
-He was appointed Minister for Commerce and Agriculture in the second Chifley Ministry in November 1946, but lost office with the defeat of the Chifley government at the 1949 election.
+Pollard was elected to the Australian House of Representatives seat of Ballaarat at the 1937 election.
+He held it until the 1949 election, when he transferred to the seat of Lalor.
+This was after a redistribution when parts of the seat of Ballaarat, including Woodend where Pollard was based in, had been transferred to the seat of Lalor.
+He then held the seat of Lalor until he was defeated at the 1966 election.

+While in federal parliament, he was appointed Minister for Commerce and Agriculture in the second Chifley Ministry in November 1946, but lost office with the defeat of the Chifley government at the 1949 election.
 As Minister, he introduced a scheme to stabilise the price of wheat paid to farmers.

-He was defeated in Lalor at the 1966 election.
-He died in Gisborne.
+Pollard died in Gisborne in August 1981, aged 86.